jhaals/jhaals-warranty/README.md

 Warranty
 --------
-This module provides additional warranty facts for Machintosh hardware.
+This module provides additional warranty facts.

+Supported Manufacturers

+* Machintosh
+* Dell

+Please contribute with for more manufacturers.

 Facts
 ---